aryangoenka26/VisionMaze/README.md

 VisionMaze is a maze-solving application developed in Python, utilizing the power of NumPy and OpenCV packages.
 The project aims to generate mazes and deploy various path-finding algorithms to find the shortest path from a given starting point to a destination within the maze or between any two points on another map's image.

+_Refer to ReadMe.docx to see the local pre-processed maps, along with starting and ending points used int them._
 ## Features

 • Generate random mazes or select pre-processed maps.\